rancher/terraform-provider-rancher2/website/docs/r/multiClusterApp.html.markdown

 page_title: "Rancher2: rancher2_multi_cluster_app"
 sidebar_current: "docs-rancher2-resource-multi_cluster_app"
 description: |-
   Provides a Rancher v2 multi_cluster_app resource.
-This can be used to deploy multi cluster apps on rancher v2.
+This can be used to deploy multi cluster apps on Rancher v2.
 ---

 # rancher2\_multi_cluster_app

 Provides a Rancher v2 multi_cluster_app resource.
-This can be used to deploy multi_cluster_app on rancher v2.
+This can be used to deploy multi_cluster_app on Rancher v2.

-This resource can also modify rancher v2 multi cluster apps in 3 ways:
+This resource can also modify Rancher v2 multi cluster apps in 3 ways:
 - `Add/Remove targets`: If `targets` arguments is modified, the multi cluster app targets will be updated.
-- `Rollback`: If `revision_id` argument is provided or modified the multi cluster app will be rollbacked accordingly.
-It will generate a non empty tf plan that will require manual tf file edition.
+- `Rollback`: If `revision_id` argument is provided or modified the multi cluster app will be rolled back accordingly.
+It will generate a non-empty tf plan that will require manual .tf file intervention.
 Use carefully.
 - `Update`: If any other argument is modified the app will be upgraded.

 Note: In case of multiple resource modification in a row, `rollback` has preference.